Bese3/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that creates a directory named my_first_directory in the /tmp/ directory Move the file betty from /tmp/ to /tmp/my_first_directory delete the file betty
+ script that creates a directory named my_first_directory in the /tmp/ directory Move the file betty from /tmp/ to /tmp/my_first_directory delete the file betty delete the directory my_first_directory\
+ command that change to previous directory